blblblu/rgba-channel-merge/README.md

 # rgba-channel-merge

-A little command line tool to merge specific layers of multiple images into one RGBA image.
+A little command line tool to merge specific channels of multiple images into one RGBA image.

 ## installation